tlrobinson/promise-chain-decorator/README.md

 =======================

-A simple to use decorator that automatically adds proxy methods to promises returned by a method, allowing you to easily chain
+A simple to use decorator that automatically adds proxy methods to promises returned by a method, allowing you to easily chain.

 Works for multiple levels.